Unnathie/Password_Generator_Saver/README.md

 # 🔑 Password Generator & Saver
-A sleek little Tkinter-powered password generator that not only creates strong passwords but also saves them (because let’s be real—you won’t remember them anyway).
+A sleek little Tkinter-powered password generator that not only creates strong passwords but also saves them (because let’s be real you won’t remember them anyway).

 ## 🎥 Demo